 You may be wondering about how safe the FemmeCup is, and whether or not you can get Toxic Shock Syndrome (TSS) from using one.
 You might also want to know whether menstrual cups are safer than tampons in this regard.
 Let’s talk facts!

 To date, there has only been one reported case of Toxic Shock Syndrome being caused by a menstrual cup (the Diva Cup).
-It happened because the person cut themselves when inserting the cup at the beginning of their period.
+It happened because the woman cut herself when inserting the cup at the beginning of her period.

 There are thousands of reported cases that come from tampon use.
 Of course, there are many, many more people using tampons than menstrual cups, so this must be taken into account.
 The risk of getting TSS from tampons is very low, but it’s still possible.
 Be sure to take the usual precautions including changing your tampon frequently, and using the lowest absorbency level possible.

 Overall, it can safely be said that menstrual cups are safer than tampons when it comes to Toxic Shock Syndrome.

 Proper care and cleaning of your menstrual cup is important if you want it to last as long as possible.
 With proper care, your Femmecup can last for up to 10 years.
 With improper care, the silicone will start to degrade, smell bad, and be unusable in a matter of months.
 It really does make a big difference.
 Here is how you can clean your menstrual cup:

 Wash your Hands

 The most important thing is to wash your hands before handling a menstrual cup.
 The last thing you want to do is introduce all sorts of germs into your vaginal canal because it can result in things like yeast infections.

 After you remove your Femme Cup, you can empty it in the toilet, or sink, and then wash with warm water.
 You can also use gentle, non-scented soap or a special product like the Lunette Feelbetter Menstrual Cup Cleanser.
 With any of these things, be sure to wash off any residue before reinserting your period cup.